lise-yy/jade-injected/README.md

 # jade-injected

-Mixins for inject child blocks in parent mixin.
-This solution is temporary.
-I'm really looking forward to the release version 2.x.x jade, which is added support for Multiple Blocks in Mixins.
-In the meantime, we have to make do with what is.
+These mixins are for injecting child blocks in the parent mixin.
+Please, mind that this solution is temporary and I'm really looking forward to the Jade's 2.x.x release with a support for Multiple Blocks in Mixins.

-## Install
+## Installation
 Clone jade-injected to your project
 ```cmd
 git clone git://github.com/pavel-yagodin/jade-injected.git